 Many of us are familiar with Microsoft SharePoint from a user perspective but don’t know the ins and outs of it.
 If you’re reading this article, we’re guessing you fall into one of two camps:

-- You’ve been tasked with building an intranet, heard of SharePoint, discovered that there are two versions – SharePoint Online and On-Premise – and are unsure which you should use.
+- You’ve been tasked with building an intranet, heard of SharePoint, discovered two versions – SharePoint Online and On-Premise – and are unsure which you should use.

 This article will explore the difference between on-premise and online SharePoint intranets and why online is a better option for many organizations.